-A classic Boilermaker used to be a not so elegant drink where a shot of Whiskey got dunked into a glass of beer.
+A classic Boilermaker used to be a not-so-elegant beer cocktail recipe where a shot of whiskey got dunked into a beer glass.
 Meanwhile, this old no-frills approach is outdated.
-Today, a Boilermaker is served in two separate glasses.
-A shot glass of fine Whiskey along with a glass of ice-cold beer.
+Today, a Boilermaker drink comes in two separate glasses.
+One shot glass of fine whiskey, along with a glass of ice-cold beer.

 There's no general rule on what you should combine.
-Yet, pairing Whiskey with a beer has almost evolved into a piece of science.
-There are certain techniques one can apply to get the best out of the combination.
-Things that already were valid when pairing food and other alcoholic drinks like wine, for example.
+Yet, pairing bourbon or rye whiskey with a beer has almost evolved into a piece of science.
+There are techniques you can apply to get the best out of the combination.
+Things that are also valid when pairing food and other alcoholic drinks like wine, for example.

-Let's dive into the topic and find out what the Boilermaker is, how it got invented, and how you can get the best Boilermaker pairings, and how to drink a Boilermaker the right way.
+Let's dive into the topic and find out what the Boilermaker drink is made of, how it was invented, how you can get the best Boilermaker pairings, and how to drink a Boilermaker the right way.

-Some similar combinations of beer and shots are a traditional serving in Europe.
+However, there are similar combinations of beer and shots with a long tradition in Europe.
 One is the "Herrengedeck" (Engl.
 "Gentleman's menu"), a German creation consisting of a glass of beer and a shot of Korn.

-Another popular example is the dutch "Kopstootje".
-This combination of beer and Genever translates to "little headbutt" and very likely refers to the headaches you will feel the morning after.
+Another example is the Dutch "Kopstootje".
+This combination of beer and Genever translates to "little headbutt" and most likely refers to the headaches you will feel the morning after.

 History of the Boilermaker

-The origin of the Boilermaker.
-You can find plenty of stories about how the drink came to its name, but there's a general lack of agreement on any one of these tales.
+You can find plenty of stories about how the classic cocktail came to its name, but there's a general lack of agreement on any of these tales.
 The Oxford English Dictionary says the term "boilermaker" was first used to refer to the craftsmen who built and maintained steam locomotives.
 While that makes sense, we still need a bridge to the drink's name.
 To not leave you in the dark, here are the two most popular versions of the drinks' creation.

 During the 1800s, a boilermaker was someone who earned his money by making and maintaining steam locomotives. -A laborious and challenging way to earn a living.

-The second story also involves a steam locomotive, but in an entirely different way.
-Richard Trevithick created his own steam locomotive in 1801 and tested it on Christmas eve the same year.
+The second story also involves a steam locomotive but in an entirely different way.
+Richard Trevithick created his own steam locomotive in 1801 and tested it on Christmas Eve of the same year.

-When his creation passed the taste, he celebrated the feat with some of his friends by ordering Whiskeys and beers.
+When his creation passed the taste, he celebrated the feat with some of his friends by ordering whiskey and beers.

 Regardless of whether any of these stories are true or which one you prefer, today's Boilermaker discussion is all about finding the best pairings.